Create a concept map

 A concept map helps you to define your research question and maintains your search logic.

-- Compile a list of Keywords for the concepts, including as many synonyms as necessary.
+- Compile a list of keywords for the concepts, including synonyms

-- If you have a clinical question PICO may help in creating your map (Population, Intervention or exposure, Comparative Intervention, Outcomes).
-Consider adding another column for the Research Design, ie. which study type will give the highest level of evidence to answer the question
+If you have a clinical question, PICO may help you to create your map (Population, Intervention or exposure, Comparative intervention, Outcome).
+Consider adding another column, Research design, to note which study type will give the highest level of evidence for the question.

-- For a qualitative question PIER may help in creating your map (Population/Problem, Issue, Experience or view, Research Design)
+For a qualitative question, PIER may help you to create your map (Population/Problem, Issue, Experience or view, Research design).

-- If neither PICO nor PIER helps, break your topic down into concept one, concept two, etc
+If neither PICO or PIER helps, break your topic down to concept one, concept two, etc.